 Two- shot moulding and overmoulding are methods of producing single components made up of two different plastics.

-Posted by Vickie Broadbent on February 10th 2015 in News
+Posted by Hymid on February 10th 2015 in News

 The ‘Thermapen’ is sold worldwide by Worthing-based Electronic Temperature Instruments (ETI) and is regularly seen on our TV screens.
 It remains British made, using British manufacturing and mainly British components, with ETI stating that the product enjoys near ‘cult-status’ in the US, where there is a thriving BBQ market.